Can You Get A Z-Pack Prescription Online?

 - Low white blood cell count (usually discovered in blood tests, but if you have symptoms, they may include tiredness, weakness, shortness of breath, or infections that do not go away)

-- Fluid build-up between the lungs and the chest wall (symptoms may include chest pain or heaviness, or difficulty breathing)
+- Fluid build-up between the lungs and the chest wall (symptoms may include chest pain or heaviness, and difficulty breathing)

 Considerations and Precautions of Z-Pack

-While Z-Pack can be a good antibiotic for the right types of bacteria, it isn’t right for everybody.
-You should always take into account potential medication interactions or problems it may cause with your current medical issues.
+While Z-Pack can be a good antibiotic for the right type of bacteria, it isn’t right for everybody.
+You should always take into account potential medication interactions, past medical history or problems it may cause with your current medical issues.

 Z-Pack can cause interactions with certain medications.
 Always tell your doctor about all medications (including over-the-counter), vitamins, supplements, and other drugs that you take to help prevent life-threatening complications.
 You should especially mention whether you take any of the following: